zulip/zulip/docs/development/setup-recommended.md

 You can do this from the same Terminal/Git BASH window that is running run-dev by pressing ^C to halt the server and then typing `exit`.
-Or you can halt vagrant from another Terminal/Git BASH window.
+Or you can halt Vagrant from another Terminal/Git BASH window.

 From the window where run-dev is running: